 A very old city rich with culture and interesting people.
 In Fez stands one of the oldest medinas in Morocco.
 During our time there, they were celebrating Eid al-Adha so, most shops closed early and there weren’t many tourists around.
 This worked out in our favor when it came to visiting monuments and getting to see how Moroccans celebrated Eid.
 Once the holiday was over, things went from 0 to 100 quickly.

 On the road to Merzouga and the Sahara Desert we made our way across the countryside.
 During the trip we passed through Ifrane (They call it the Switzerland of Morocco) and the Cedar forest.
 This was all through the Atlas Mountains where I saw some crazy views.

-A desert oasis that’s instantly captivating the moment the dunes catch your eye.
+A desert oasis that’s instantly captivating the moment the dunes catches your eye.
 Everyone we met was very friendly and welcoming.
-Strange plants, to sparkling rocks, Merzouga felt like I was hundreds of miles away from anything familiar; it was a great feeling.
+Strange plants, to sparkling rocks, Merzouga felt like I was hundreds of miles away from anything familiar; it was a great.

 This city is considered the Hollywood of North Africa.
 Going through Ouarzazate I realized that there were many famous films and TV shows created there.
 The stand out show for me was Game of Thrones; we had the chance to check out where they shot the city of Yunkai.
 This was also the point of the trip where I got food poisoning so it was a mixed bag of experiences.